KGharib/Computer_deals_webscrape/README.md

 - Selenium
 - Visual Studio Code
 <br><br>
-Futher Works: I would like to webscrape from other websites in realtion to computer/tech deals and compare between websites to see which one ggives the best deal/offer
+Futher Works: I would like to webscrape from other websites in realtion to computer/tech deals and compare between websites to see which one gives the best deal/offer